Jinwen-XU/jwjournal/README.md

 ### Functionality
 The main features are achieved with the power of LaTeX3's regex functionality.
 It scans the content paragraph by paragraph and converts recognized patterns into corresponding TeX commands.
 Thus, `2023-01-01 Weather` becomes `\JWJournalEntry{2023-01-01}{Weather}`, `[Note] ...` becomes `\item[Note] ...` inside a `description` environment, and `+++` is essentially `\enlargethispage*{\baselineskip}`.
 However, this comes with a price: in order to scan the content, it is firstly stored in a macro `\g_jwjournal_content_tl`, and that means that you cannot use commands like `\verb` in your main text.

+### Dates
+The conversion of date string to natural language, and the calculation of the day of the week are accomplished by `projlib-date`, part of the `ProjLib` toolkit, which is still at its early stage, in some aspects not as functional as existing package such as `datenumber`, but should evolve through time.

+### Language and date format
+Language and date format can both be set in two ways: as class option or with corresponding commands.
+- The user-level command for setting language is `\UseLanguage`, provided by `projlib-language`; the one for setting date format is `\SetDatetimeInputFormat`, provided by `projlib-date`.
+- When you set the language, it is not exactly the same using class option or using command: when you select a language via class option, only the setting for this language would be loaded; however, with `\UseLanguage`, it would load *all* the language settings and then switch to your selected one.
+Sometimes the page breaking behavior differs slightly.
+Personally I prefer the `\UseLanguage` approach, for this would allow you to switch language in the middle of your document.

 ### Scroll mode
 The scroll mode is achieved by directly accessing `\pdfpageheight` (pdfTeX and XeTeX) or `\pageheight` (LuaTeX).
 The minimal page height is set to be `10in`.
 It is worth noting that in order to calculate the height needed, the entire content are put into a single box, which puts a limitation on the length of your document (but this usually wouldn't be a problem).